Ecosystem dynamics excursion

 Students work in small groups of 3 or 4 and use fieldwork instruments and tools to record quantitative and qualitative data of various biotic and abiotic factors.

-Biotic factors include leaf litter invertebrate sampling, fauna evidence, leaf-litter coverage using a sectioned quadrat and identifying dominant plant types.
+Biotic factors include live invertebrate species sampling, evidence of other fauna, leaf-litter coverage using a sectioned quadrat and identifying dominant plant types.

 Abiotic environmental factors surveyed are numerous and use instruments including hygrometers, compasses, clinometers, light meters and anemometers.
 Soil factors include soil texture, pH, moisture, colour and temperature.